 Many people who develop eye symptoms will have mild cases.

-There are things you can do to help manage your symptoms during active TED.
+You can take steps to help manage your symptoms during active TED.
 If the condition is more severe, medications and surgeries can shorten the disease’s course and address physical concerns.

-These eight common treatments can help relieve symptoms of the disease.
+These 8 common treatments can help relieve symptoms of thyroid eye disease:

 • Lubricating gels: These are similar to artificial tears but thicker.
 They last longer than artificial tears.
 They can temporarily blur your vision, so many people choose to use these before bed.